bisqet/tipico.de-account-creator/README.md

 1. change `neededToUseProxies` to `false` in `config.js`
 ### If wanna to optimize proxieslist
-1. change `proxiesListOptimization` to `false` in `config.js` (this will delete blocked by site proxies from proxieslist )
+1. change `proxiesListOptimization` to `false` in `config.js` (this will delete blocked by site proxies from proxieslist )//not done yet
 ### If wanna to debug script
 1. run `npm run debug`;